Nmuta/sql/Unit01.md

 Navigate to where world.sql is stored ( it should be in the repo you cloned).

-### import a database (outside of the psql command prompt, from terminal ) :
+### import a database (OUTSIDE of the psql command prompt, from terminal ) :
 <blockquote>
-// from bash, not the psql cli psql mydatabase < world.sql
+  psql mydatabase < world.sql
 </blockquote>

 OR